WonHan7/trapezoidal-rule/README.md

-# Trapezoidal Rule - Approximating the region under the graph of the function f(x) as a trapezoid and calculating its area.
+# Trapezoidal Rule - Find the approximation of any definite integral
-Find the approximation of any definite integral.
+Approximating the region under the graph of the function f(x) as a trapezoid and calculating its area.

 ## Usage